ntnhut/LeetSolve/docs/source/String/08_STR_3_Longest_Substring_Without_Repeating_Characters.md

    - `maxLen` is initialized to 0, representing the maximum substring length found so far.
    - `start` is initialized to -1.
 This variable will be used to keep track of the starting index of the current substring.

 2. The code iterates through each character of the input string `s`.
-Inside the loop, the code checks whether the current character `s[i]` is already present in the `position` map.
-If the character is found in the map, it means that the character has occurred previously in the current substring.
+Inside the loop, the code checks whether the current character `s.at(i)` is already in the `position` map.
+If the character is found in the map, it means that it has occurred previously in the current substring.

-3. If the character is found in the map (indicating a repeating character), the code updates the `start` index to the maximum of its current value (`start`) and the position of the character in the map (`position[s[i]]`).
+3. If the character is found in the map (indicating a repeating character), the code updates the `start` index to the maximum of its current value (`start`) and the position of the character in the map (`it->second` is `position[s.at(i)]`).
 This step effectively "slides" the window to the right, excluding the repeating character and any characters before it.

-4. The code updates the `position` map with the current character's position by setting `position[s[i]] = i`.
+4. The code updates the `position` map with the current character's position by `position.insert({s.at(i), i})` which means setting `position[s.at(i)] = i`.
 This keeps track of the most recent position of each character.

 5. At each iteration, the code calculates the length of the current substring (`i - start`) and updates `maxLen` to be the maximum of its current value and the calculated length.
 This ensures that `maxLen` always stores the maximum length encountered during the traversal.